BNurs Children's Nursing / Overview

 - Typical International Baccalaureate offer

-We require 31 points overall including at least one science or science related subject (Biology, Chemistry or Psychology).
+We require 32 points overall including at least one science related subject (Biology, Chemistry or Psychology) and 3 subjects at higher level each with grade of 5.

 - Number of places/applicants